 Depending on which type of sealer, you may also need to wear goggles and face masks.
 By following these steps, you can keep yourself safe while creating any project!

 Step #2: Scuff Sand Your Workbench Top

-Achieve a smooth surface perfect for painting your wooden workbench by sanding it.
+Achieve a smooth surface perfect for painting by sanding your wooden workbench.
 For the best results, use medium-grit (e.g., 220) sandpaper or a block sander to control pressure and movement while avoiding grain lines in the wood product.

 Step #3: Seal the Wood Edges

 When tackling projects with medium-density fiberboard, heed this advice: remember the edges!
 They are more rough and porous than either side and will quickly absorb liquids if left unsealed.

 To keep them protected, use a sealing agent to form an impenetrable coat around these vulnerable areas – below are five common methods and products out there so you can choose what works best for you.

 Method #1: Use MDF Edging Tape

 Edge banding, or edging tape, can add a professional finish to any MDF project.
 Available in various sizes and types at different price ranges, it requires cutting into the right size strips for your edges.

 To attach them with strong adhesion onto the board edge, just iron on medium heat and use gentle pressure while moving slowly over its surface – then smooth away using a wooden block.